No script

 There are lots of things to do in Brasov, arguably one of the most visited cities in Southeastern Europe and known as Romania's 'darling city'.

-There are lots of things to do in Brasov county: medieval castles in Romania (Bran Castle, Rasnov Fortress [currently closed for restoration], Peles Castle, Rupea Fortress, Sighisoara Citadel), go hiking or on wildlife trips.
+There are lots of things to do in Brasov county: medieval castles in Romania (Bran Castle, Rasnov Fortress [currently closed for restoration], Peles Castle, Rupea Fortress, Sighisoara Citadel), go hiking or on wildlife trips, and discover the beauty of remote villages, such as Magura village.
 It’s a great city to use as a base for 3 days during your trip to Romania.

 4. Discover the cultural heritage of Sibiu

-One of the best things to do in Transylvania is to visit the famous city of Sibiu.
+One of the best things to do in Transylvania is to visit the famous city of Sibiu, the 2007 European Capital of Culture.

 With significant Saxon influences, an aristocratic air to it and a vibrant cultural scene, Sibiu competes with Brasov as Romania's top tourist destination.
 Even if I've been in both many times, it's hard to pick my favorite :)